 Baptist Health System School of Health Professions does not guarantee transfer of credit to other institutions.
 Any transfer of credit is solely at the discretion of the receiving institution and transferability of credit may be limited.
-Students may check with the registrar for information on any institutions with which Baptist Health System School of Health Professions has an articulation agreement.

 Dress Code

 Good grooming and clean, appropriate attire are part of the image of the health care professional.
 Baptist Health System School of Health Professions students are representatives of various health care professions; therefore, the appearance of our students reflects upon individuals, our school, and students' future professions.
 Any attire considered contrary to good hygiene, distracting or disruptive in appearance, or detrimental to the educational environment or the public image of the school will not be permitted.
 All clothing/uniforms should be neat, clean, and professional looking and not compromise student, staff, or patient safety.